CeviBuroAarau/cevi-buchs-rohr-aarau-website/README.md

 The webpage is then available under localhost:8080

 ### Create the build and run the tests

+In order to create a production ready build, you need at minimum to specify a valid sentry authentication token.
+Create a file .env.local and put this line inside:
+SENTRY_AUTH_TOKEN=***

+Replace *** with your [token](https://sentry.io/settings/account/api/auth-tokens/) with the scope project:write.

 ```
 yarn build
 yarn test:unit